 How were the targets set?

-The targets consider the latest recommendations from the Green Construction Board and have been validated through consultation with UK professional bodies and align with the targets set by LETI on operational energy and embodied carbon.
+The targets consider the latest recommendations from the Green Construction Board and have been developed in consultation with industry experts and UK professional bodies from across the built environment industries.
+The targets align with those set by LETI on operational energy and embodied carbon.

-These targets are based on domestic buildings, offices, and schools.
-The RIBA will seek to develop additional metrics for other sectors and project scales with other UK bodies.
+With specific targets adjusted for domestic buildings, offices and schools typologies, the RIBA will seek to develop additional metrics for other sectors and project scales with other UK bodies over time.

 Who can take part in the 2030 Climate Challenge?

-The targets are for everyone working in the construction industry and the 2030 Climate Challenge is open to RIBA Chartered Practices.
+The targets are for everyone working in the construction industry.
+Becoming a signatory to the 2030 Climate Challenge is currently open to RIBA Chartered Practices.